In our update of traditional eggnog, pate brisee is draped over ovenproof teacups, baked, filled with chilled custard, then topped with whipped cream.

 Mix remaining egg yolk and 1 tablespoon cream in a small bowl; brush over surface of dough, and refrigerate, at least 1 hour.

-Preheat oven to 350 degrees.
+Heat oven to 350 degrees.
 Place cups on a baking sheet, and gently prick bottom of dough inside of cups several times with the tines of a fork.
 Bake until crust is a deep golden color and inside of pastry shell is dry, 20 to 25 minutes.
 Let cool completely on a wire rack.

 Meanwhile, chill bowl and whisk attachment of an electric mixer.
 Whip remaining cup cream on medium-high speed.
 When cream starts to thicken, add confectioners' sugar, and beat until soft peaks form.
-Add rum, and continue to beat until soft peaks form.
+Add rum, and continue to whip until soft peaks form.

 Spoon 1/4 cup chilled custard into each cooled pastry shell.
 Add a dollop of whipped cream, and serve.